ishengtsai/IntroToGenomics/index.rst

 Intro
 ====================================================================

 Hi!
-I am `Jason Tsai <http://ecogenomics.biodiv.tw/pi>`_ , an associate fellow at Biodiversity Research Center, Academia Sinica, Taiwan.
+I am `蔡怡陞 Jason Tsai <http://ecogenomics.biodiv.tw/pi>`_ , an associate research fellow at Biodiversity Research Center, Academia Sinica, Taiwan.

-This website contains the slides for the Intro to genomics lecture that I taught every two years in NTNU and NTU, along with other things.
+This website contains the teaching slides that I taught every two years in NTNU and NTU, along with other things.

 ::